gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 The script `complete_liquidity_provision` takes the following non-optional parameters:

 - _masterSafe_: This is the `MASTER_SAFE` you generated and exported in the previous step.
-You should set the value to $MASTER_SAFE
+You should set the value to \$MASTER_SAFE
 - _fleetSize_: The fleet size determines how many brackets you want to deploy.
 This number must be _even_ and less than or equal to 20.
 - _targetToken_: You are specifying two tokens you want to provide liquidity for, the _targetToken_ and the _stableToken_ via their indices.
-In order to get the `tokenIndex` of a token, follow the next section.
+In order to get the index of a token, follow the next section.
 If you specify the more stable token via stableToken and the more volatile token via targetToken, then most likely the price parameter is more intuitive.
 Eg., if you are trading `ETH/DAI` with `stableToken=Index(DAI)`, then the parameter `currentPrice` can be specified as a number > 1.
-- _stableToken_: specifies the second token you want to trade via its `tokenIndex`.
-In order to determine the tokenIndex, see the section.
+- _stableToken_: specifies the second token you want to trade via its index.
+In order to determine the index, see the [section](####-Getting-the-index-of-your-tokens).
 - _investmentTargetToken_: This is the cumulative sum of all targetTokens you want to invest in all brackets
 - _investmentStableToken_: This is the cumulative sum of all stableTokens you want to invest in all brackets
 - _currentPrice_: Please provide the current price of the trading pair: [ targetToken ] / [ stableToken ].
 Your input will be checked for plausibility by the script via the price of dex.ag
 - _lowestLimit_: The liquidity provided will be split over the a price range of [lowestLimit, highestLimit].
 Hence, the lowestLimit specifies the lowest price any bracket should trade.
 - _highestLimit_: The liquidity provided will be split over the a price range of [lowestLimit, highestLimit].
 Hence, the highestLimit specifies the highest price any bracket should trade.

-#### Getting the `tokenIndex` of your tokens
+#### Getting the index of your tokens

-All token that have been added to the Gnosis protocol get a unique `tokenIndex`.
-In order to read the `tokenIndex`, visit [Etherscan GP contract(Rinkeby)](https://rinkeby.etherscan.io/address/0xc576ea7bd102f7e476368a5e98fa455d1ea34de2#code) or for mainnet [Etherscan GP contract(Mainnet)](https://etherscan.io/address/0x6f400810b62df8e13fded51be75ff5393eaa841f).
+All token that have been added to the Gnosis protocol get a unique index.
+In order to read the index, visit [Etherscan GP contract(Rinkeby)](https://rinkeby.etherscan.io/address/0xc576ea7bd102f7e476368a5e98fa455d1ea34de2#code) or for mainnet [Etherscan GP contract(Mainnet)](https://etherscan.io/address/0x6f400810b62df8e13fded51be75ff5393eaa841f).
 Then, click on the tab: _Contract_ and the button "Read Contract":

 ![Read Etherscan contract](assets/tutorial_bracket_strategy-etherscan-read.png)

-Then go down to the function: `tokenAddressToIdMap` and paste the token address of your token into the parameter field and run the query.
+Then go down to the 27.th function: `tokenAddressToIdMap` and paste the token address of your token into the parameter field and run the query.
 In the following image, we used the WETH address in Rinkeby, which happens to have the index 1.

 ![Read tokenAddressToIdMap](assets/tutorial_bracket_strategy-tokenAddressToIdMap.png)